Lordszynencja/LoG-Charter-RS/docs/manual.md

 Left click selects and moves vocals around.

-When selected, vocals\' lengths can be changed with scroll wheel, and quick edit on the bottom will show current values.
+When selected, vocals' lengths can be changed with scroll wheel, and quick edit on the bottom will show current values.

 Double click or L can be used to open edit popup.
 If multiple vocals are